 |Bugler William O. Silva, 134182, Bugler, Battery F, 101st Field Artillery Battalion, 26th Infantry Division.
 Wounded in Action on 15 July 1918.
 Born on 7 April 1893 in Gloucester, Massachusetts, he joined the Massachusetts National Guard on 27 June 1917. |

 Bugler Silva served overseas from 9 September to 10 April 1919.
-He was "slightly" wounded on 15 July 1918 and served in the Champagne-Marne, Aisne-Marne, St. Mihiel and Meuse-Argonne campaigns.
+He was "slightly" wounded on 15 July 1918 during the Aisne-Marne Offensive as his division moved through Belleau Wood.
+In all, he served in the Champagne-Marne, Aisne-Marne, St. Mihiel and Meuse-Argonne campaigns.
 He was discharged on 29 April 1919.

 He received his Purple Heart on 16 May 1932.
 He died on 6 June 1952 in West Roxbury, Massachusetts.